 If you eat a healthy and varied diet and follow the recommendations of Canada’s Food Guide, you are very likely meeting your vitamin and mineral requirements.

-- Ask your pharmacist to help you figure out your specific needs.
+- Ask your pharmacist to help you determine your specific vitamin and mineral needs.

-- Tell your pharmacist about any medications you’re already taking, as some may interact with certain vitamins and minerals.
+- Tell your pharmacist if you’re taking any medications, as they may interact with certain vitamins or minerals.

-- Take the recommended dose of supplement every day according to the advice of your pharmacist or the manufacturer.
+- Take your supplement every day at the dose recommended by your pharmacist or as indicated on the product.